jhgg/jeev/README.md

 # Motivation

 I got tired of Hubot's callback spaghetti, and decided to write an alternative to work with my company's slack channel.
+This project is a work in progress, and is roughly documented.

+# Getting Started

+Just set up a python virtual environment, run `pip install -r requirements.txt`, `cp config.sample.py config.py` and then run `python main.py` and you're up and running.
+The default adapter will listen for messages in STDIN, and print the bot's replies to STDOUT.

 # License